ascribe/match3d/README.md

 # Image Match Generator
 This generates oriented images of 3D models.
 It can be used to match STLs based on images.

-24 images are generated per model (3 eigenvectors x 2 viewing directions x 4 viewing angles)
+48 images are generated per model (3 eigenvectors x 2 viewing directions x 4 viewing angles x 2 reflections).
+(The "2 reflections" are the original and its reflection.)

 To see usage:`$ blender -b -P image_match_generator.py -- -h`